okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/ios/checkfortoken.md

 To check for an existing session may take two steps:

-1. Check for an existing valid token.
+- Check for an existing valid token.
-1. Refresh the token if it has expired.
+- Refresh the token if it has expired.

 The `Credential` class manages the tokens for a user.
 The `signIn()` function you wrote in [Open the sign-in page](#open-the-sign-in-page) calls `store(_:)` to save the users' credentials.
 A session exists if there's a default credential.
-Although there are calls to check if a credential has expired and to request a refresh, this code uses `refreshIfNeeded()` which only tries to refresh the token if it's expired.
+Although there are calls to check if a credential has expired and to request a refresh, this code uses `refreshIfNeeded()` that only tries to refresh the token if it's expired.

 Add an `.onAppear` modifier to the main content view that checks for an existing session: